FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Materials and Methods

 \section{Materials and Methods}

-In this work, we provide a systematic assessment of TSFMs on a comprehensive set of energy forecasting data.
-In Figure \ref{fig:benchmark_architecture}, we provide an overview of the main components of our study.
+In this work, we provide a systematic assessment of TSFMs on a comprehensive set of energy-forecasting data.
+Figure~\ref{fig:benchmark_architecture} summarizes the main components of our study.
 First, we consider representative datasets from different categories of the energy sector following the above-described taxonomy, allowing both general and task-specific conclusions.
-Second, we evaluate a wide range of prediction models including TSFMs as well as classical machine learning-based state-of-the-art comparison partners, across the three TSFM forecasting modes: univariate zero-shot, covariate zero-shot settings, and task-specific fine-tuning regimes.
-Third, we define a consistent evaluation framework allowing for a fair comparison and further analysis of the behavior of the employed approaches.
-In this section, we describe the components of this benchmark in detail, beginning with the selection and preparation of the datasets, followed by the forecasting models, and finally the evaluation setup.
+Second, we evaluate a wide range of prediction models, including TSFMs and machine-learning approaches, as well as across the TSFM forecasting modes (1) univariate zero-shot, (2) covariate zero-shot, and (3) task-specific fine-tuning.
+Third, we define a consistent evaluation framework that enables a fair comparison and further analysis of the behavior of the employed approaches.